DiffusionAgent: Navigating Expert Models for Agentic Image Generation

 \section{Introduction}

-Recent years have witnessed the prevalence of diffusion models\cite{DDPM} in image generation tasks, revolutionizing image editing, stylization, and other related tasks.
-Both DALLE-2\cite{DALLE2} and Imagen\cite{Imgagen} are extremely good at generating images from text prompts.
-However, their non-open source nature has hindered widespread popularization and corresponding ecological development.
+Recent years have witnessed the prevalence of diffusion models\cite{DDPM, SD15, sdxl, dreambooth} in human-interactive image generation tasks, revolutionizing image editing, stylization, and other related tasks.
 The first open-source text-to-image diffusion model, known as Stable Diffusion (SD)\cite{SD15}, which has rapidly gained popularity and widespread usage.
-Various techniques tailored for SD, such as Controlnet\cite{controlnet}, Lora, further paved the way for the development of SD and foster its integration into various applications.
-SDXL\cite{sdxl} is the latest image generation model tailored to deliver exceptional photorealistic outputs with intricate details and artistic composition.
+Various techniques tailored for SD, such as Controlnet\cite{controlnet}, Lora\cite{lora}, further paved the way for the development of SD and foster its integration into various applications.
+SDXL\cite{sdxl} is tailored to deliver exceptional photorealistic outputs with intricate details and artistic composition.
 Moreover, the impact of SD extends beyond technical aspects.
 Community platforms such as Civitai, WebUI, and LibLibAI have emerged as vibrant hubs for discussions and collaborations among designers and creators.
-The capability evolution of Stable Diffusion, the advancements in SD-customized technologies, and the thriving community platforms, has created an exciting and fertile ground for further advancements in image generation.